bgates/axis-and-allies/README.md

 the event to be dispatched from, say, a click on a territory, is phase-dependent. also, whether it is possible to use the back button ought to be phase-dependent; no going back and re-running certain actions.
 I ought to be able to generate that much: the sequence of events to get through a turn.

-powers and ipcs are more complicated than I thought.
-I need to remind myself of the flow of the game.
-1st I select purchases, then I get income, then I plan combat

 now I get the first forward/back problem. when going from income to combat, currentPower has to get an amount, and when going back, that amount must be subtracted.

-the tooltip can be populated by route, but it is always there. just hidden for some routes.

-I don't want a new route for when a popup for planning combat appears. just set a new phase. when I click on a territory I want to plan an attack for, I want to see a modal which lists the units defending that territory as well as all the units available to attack that territory. that means I must keep track of all the territories where attacks are being planned, as well as the territory whose attack I am planning.

 to attack a territory,
 account for normal moves, amphib, blitz, & possible carrier landing